Creating a new product

-Variant Code - a unique identifier for your product variant.
+Variant Code / SKU - a unique identifier for your product variant.
 If you have not enabled multiple variants for a product, then the product is considered to have a single variant.
 You can change use it to create your own product identification system.
-Read more about What is Product Code?.
+Read more about What is Variant Code?.

 Variants - groups of the same product, categorized by specific attributes.
 Attributes could be color and size, for example.
 Using the variants feature (compared to creating separate product items for each variant) can save you a lot of time, as they enable changing product recipes and production operations globally for all variants of the product.
 Activating the variants for a product opens a Variants Configuration, where you can enter Variant Options (e.g. color, size) and Option Values (e.g. red and blue for "Color" option).
 Variant Options will appear as new columns in the table at the bottom of the product card and Option Values can be chosen from the drop-down menu in the text fields of those columns.
 Those columns and values also appear in the Product Recipe.
 If you have not enabled multiple variants for a product, then the product is considered to have a single variant.

 Note: Reorder Point for products can be set in the "Stock" screen.
 It's the level of inventory for a product that indicates a need to replenish the product's stock.
 It is used to ensure that you always have sufficient stock to protect the business against spikes in demand.
 Read more about What is Reorder Point? and Determining the appropriate level of Reorder Point.

 Product Recipe (sometimes also called bill-of-materials or simply BOM) is a list of the ingredients and the quantities you use in order to create your product.
 Recipes can be created for products and their variations.